PostQuantumTaco/open_health_insurance_data/data_generation_spec.md

 # Use multivariate normal on latent variables, then threshold for binary
 # Or use copula methods for mixed continuous/binary
 ```

+**Current implementation:** `generators/members.py` samples a Gaussian copula using the `lifestyle_correlation` matrix from `config/distributions.yaml`.
+Latent normals are transformed to:
+- Bernoulli variables for smoker, drinker, housing insecurity, and employment (age-specific thresholds)
+- Log-normal minutes for exercise (matching median + `std_log`)
+- Truncated normal hours for sleep

+This guarantees the target Pearson correlations (±0.03 tolerance) while preserving the existing age-stratified marginal rates from §4.

 ### 8.3 Condition Clustering